ergoplatform/Autolykos-GPU-miner/README.md

 $ <YOUR_PATH>/autolykos/secp256k1/auto.out [YOUR_CONFIG]
 ```

-To choose CUDA devices change and use 'runner.sh' or directly change environment variable 'CUDA_VISIBLE_DEVICES'
+To choose CUDA devices change and use `runner.sh` or directly change environment variable `CUDA_VISIBLE_DEVICES`

 Press any key to exit the miner in a foreground mode.